obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 [[Introduction to Obsidian Sync|Obsidian Sync]] is a service for syncing your notes across devices.
-While it offers helpful features like [[Version history|restoring notes]], it's not designed to be used to back up your vault.
+While it offers helpful features like [[Version history|restoring notes]], it's <u>not designed</u> to be used to back up your vault.

-Though we recommend that you regularly back up your vault, be aware that **using a third-party syncing service together with Obsidian Sync may result in data corruption or data loss**.
+> [!danger] Though we recommend that you regularly back up your vault, be aware that **using a third-party syncing service together with Obsidian Sync may result in data corruption or data loss**.

 If you set up the same third-party service on multiple devices, such as your phone, you risk having the service competing with Obsidian Sync whenever you make changes to your vault.
 This can lead to conflicts, duplicated files, or corrupted files.